facemrook/facemrook.github.io/docs/zero-value.md

    takes a very (?) long time, the node might just prune the transaction before it is even sent[^pruning].

-At the time of writing, [thetangle.org](http://thetangle.org/) shows a 97% confirmation rate, even with the temporary White Flag boost.
+At the time of writing, [thetangle.org](http://thetangle.org/) shows a 97%[^tps] confirmation rate, even with the [temporary White Flag boost](/chrysalis1-whiteflag).
 This means 3 out of a 100 writes fail.
 For comparison, AWS DynamoDB will start [refunding money](https://aws.amazon.com/dynamodb/sla/) below 99.99% ("standard") and 99.999% ("global") availability.